-What does downsizing mean in the North Bay real estate Market ?
+What does downsizing mean in real estate?

 Downsizing refers to moving from a larger home into something more manageable.
 That can mean a home with less square footage, a home with less land to take care of or a home with fewer bedrooms.